onflow/flow-go/language.md

 ### Structure and Class Functions

 Structures and classes may contain functions.
-Just like in the initializer, the special constant `this` refers to the structure or class value that the function is called on.
+Just like in the initializer, the special constant `self` refers to the structure or class value that the function is called on.

 ```typescript
 struct Token {